-In humans, emotion inherently includes psychological behavior (there is a reaction in our brain), expressive behavior (a facial expression, for example) and awareness (we know that something is happening, we’re aware of our emotions).
-We all feel a range of emotions on a daily basis and we make a distinction between primary or basic emotions and secondary or complex emotions.
+In humans, emotion inherently includes psychological behavior (there is a reaction in our brain), expressive behavior (a facial expression, for example), and awareness (we know that something is happening, we’re aware of our emotions).
+We all feel a range of emotions daily, and we make a distinction between primary or basic emotions and secondary or complex emotions.
 Faced with the complexity of the emotional world, psychologists have attempted to classify emotions into categories.

 To which we sometimes add contempt.

 These basic emotions are already present in babies, they are also found in primates and above all, they’re universal.
 That’s to say that wherever in the world you are, whatever the culture or origins of a person, we can recognize and identify these 6 emotions on any face.

 >>> You may be interested in this article: 10 tips on how to feel freer than ever